 Ripple XRP and Ripple IOU are operational on the network.
 More than a currency, IOU represents the lack of it – IOU tokens created in the Ripple network, after all, represent just that: debt.

 IOU tokens, as per Ripple’s model, can be generated by any actors in the network and have no intrinsic value for themselves.

 Instead, it represents a promise by the actor that generated it to pay a certain amount of a certain asset to whoever holds said token.

 And yes, saying “a certain asset” here is correct.
-Ripple’s IOUs aren’t tied to any currency or, in fact, tied to currencies at all.
+Ripple’s IOUs aren’t tied to any crypto or fiat currency or, in fact, tied to currencies at all.